 C. For Android 2.3 and previous versions:

-Some USB cables may not work properly if they were broken or of inferior quality.
+- Change another USB cable instead.
+Some USB cables may not work properly if they were broken or of interior quality.

 - Check the USB port of both Android device and computer to see if they both can work normally.
 The USB port are prone to getting broken by abnormal ejection and insertion.

 - Remove other USB devices that are attached to the computer, as they may be conflicting with the device you wish to connect with.

 - Install USB Driver for your Android device.
 If you’re sure the USB cable and ports are fine, you may need to download the proper USB driver according to the brand and model of your device.